NEBRASKA

 (1863 - 1866), Columbus

-A large stockade erected by settlers and occupied by the Army the following year.
-"Galvanized Yankees" were stationed here after the Civil War to safeguard the Loup River bridge.
+A large stockade erected by settlers in the center of town, and occupied by Iowa cavalry the following year.
+"Galvanized Yankees" (ex-Confederates) were stationed here in 1865 to safeguard the Loup River bridge from Indian raids.
+The Army post was located in present Buffalo Square at 18th Avenue and 6th Street.

 Pawnee Post